ionos-cloud/cluster-api-provider-proxmox/CONTRIBUTING.md

 If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.

 ## Thank You
 Thank you for your contribution!
-Your efforts help make the Cluster API provider for Proxmox better for everyone.
+Your efforts help make the Cluster API Provider for Proxmox VE better for everyone.
 We appreciate your dedication to the project and the CNCF community.